 If you are looking for a pair of truly wireless earbuds that offers the right balance of personalized comfort, sound, and sporty features, then add the Jabra Elite Active 75t to your shopping cart.
 These buds earned a perfect score (5 stars) and our coveted Editor’s Choice badge for their amazing overall performance.
 Design-wise, they are 22% smaller than their predecessor, the critically acclaimed Elite Active 65t, and more rugged.
 Jabra also added IP57 certification to make them fully waterproof in up to 1 meter of water.

 Audio is another hallmark of the Elite Active 75t, delivering detailed and vibrant sound that gives music a lively presence.
 With the buds operating on Bluetooth 5.0 technology, they consume less power, so that you get more use out of them when fully charged.
 Users can also pair to two devices simultaneously and hear music wirelessly from a lengthy distance (est. 35 feet).
+Want more?
+Well, Jabra is bringing active noise cancellation to both the Elite 75t and Elite Active 75t for free via over-the-air update sometime in October.

 See our full Jabra Elite Active 75t review.